 When the COPO concept was first shown at the 2011 SEMA Show, the overwhelming response inspired the decision for a limited, special-edition production run.
-Engines were assembled in Wixom, Mich., at the Performance Build Center, where the buyer could opt to participate in the engine assembly.
-The return of the COPO was so successful that the continuation of the program was announced at the 2012 SEMA Show, and yet another 69 COPO Camaros were produced for 2013.
+Engines were assembled in Wixom, Michigan, at the Performance Build Center, where the buyer could opt to participate in the engine assembly.
+The program has been so successful that it has been continued every year since.
+This year, 69 more COPO Camaros will be heading to the drag strip to carry on the tradition.

 Unless specifically noted to the contrary herein, vehicles equipped with Chevrolet Performance Parts may not meet Federal Motor Vehicle Safety Standards and emissions regulations and should not be operated on public roads.
 Chevrolet Performance customers are responsible for ensuring their use of Chevrolet Performance complies with applicable federal, state, and local laws, regulations, and ordinances.
 Many parts intended for racing or other “off-highway” use are not designed or tested for crashworthiness or to meet the safety needs of the motoring public, and may adversely affect the original intended performance or handling characteristics of the vehicle.
 These parts are designed and intended to be used with experts supervising their installation and use, to help assure the proper and safe operation of the vehicle.